Xi calls for concrete action to tackle climate change and energy issues - ExBulletin

 Xi calls for concrete action to tackle climate change and energy issues

-BEIJING – Chinese President Xi Jinping on Sunday called on the international community to take concrete action to tackle climate change and energy issues.
+BEIJING (Xinhua): Chinese President Xi Jinping on Sunday (November 1) called on the international community to take concrete action to tackle climate change and energy issues.

 Xi made the remarks while addressing the 16th G20 Leaders’ Summit via video link in Beijing.